 Local Audit Log Rotation Size

 Specifies the maximum size in bytes of the local audit log files.
-Web agents rotate audit log files when they reach this size.
+When audit log rotation is enabled, the web agent rotates the log file when it reaches this size.

 Property: com.sun.identity.agents.config.local.log.size